Azure/application-gateway-kubernetes-ingress/README.md

-# Azure Application Gateway Ingress Controller
 The Application Gateway Ingress Controller allows the [Azure Application Gateway](https://azure.microsoft.com/en-us/services/application-gateway/) to be used as the ingress for an [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) aka AKS cluster.
 As shown in the figure below, the ingress controller runs as a pod within the AKS cluster.
 It consumes [Kubernetes Ingress Resources](https://kubernetes.io/docs/concepts/services-networking/ingress/) and converts them to an Azure Application Gateway configuration which allows the gateway to load-balance traffic to Kubernetes pods.

 ![Azure Applicatieon Gateway + AKS](docs/images/architecture.png)

 ## Setup and Usage
-Refer to the [Documentation](docs/install.md) to find instructions on installing the ingress controller on an AKS cluster, as well as tutorials on using it to configure an existing Azure Applicaton Gateway to act as an ingress to AKS.
+Refer to the [documentation](docs/install.md) to find instructions on installing the ingress controller on an AKS cluster, as well as tutorials on using it to configure an existing Azure Applicaton Gateway to act as an ingress to AKS.

 ## Reporting Issues
 The best way to report an issue is to create a Github Issue for the project.
 Please include the following information when creating the issue: